Capital Campaign

 John Wieland

-Richard Williams & Janet Lavine
+D. Richard Williams and Janet Lavine

 Robert W. Woodruff Foundation